 “In our community, we do not talk about mental health.
 The whole time she was hospitalized, a week-and-a-half, I was told I couldn't tell anyone.
 Not my parents, my siblings, my friends.
 My husband didn't want to talk about it either, not because he was a bad person, but because he was just as broken as I was with the whole situation.
 So silence in our house.

 “Along with that, when there were visiting hours, other kids' extended families would come visit the kids in the hospital, except for mine,” she said.
 “My daughter actually asked if she disappointed us and if we were ashamed of her and is that why we didn't tell her aunts and grandparents?
 And no matter how much we explained that it is just our culture, it didn't make her feel any better.”

-A number of Muslim scholars, leaders, and mental health advocates, like Dr. Islam in Toronto, are trying to break that stigma.
+A number of Muslim scholars, leaders, and mental health advocates are trying to break that stigma.
 In the aftermath of a suicide by a young Muslim last year on the West Coast, Shaikh Rami Nsour of the Tayba Foundation in Union City, California joined with other Muslim leaders and professionals to discuss the tragedy with the community.

 “The main thing we did was panel discussions to have a general discussion about the issue, and then breakout sessions for different groups - parents, dads, moms, youth by age, and then youth who directly knew the person,” he said.